 Manufactures usually allow a cooling off period, giving you the option for a ‘test drives’.
 Ensure you know the policy before undertaking this option.
 Will you be able to get a refund of all your money?
 Or is there a re-stocking fee?
 Will you be required to “exchange only” with that merchant?
 If so, make sure they carry a wide variety of products so you’ll have lots of choices.

 Online Vs Bed Stores

-A high density mattress found on the internet is usually around the same price as a low density model found in a store, and will generally offer the same warranty.
+A high density mattress found on the a site like The Foamy Sleeper is usually around the same price as a low density model found in a store, and will generally offer the same warranty.

 A big tip is to only buy from a site that has plenty of information about the science behind memory foam, a ‘cowboy’ site won’t bother with the ins and outs of why memory foam offers a better night’s sleep.

 Memory foam mattresses can be constructed of up to 4 layers of different foam, but most models will be made from two or three, with a memory foam topper glued to a foundation layer of urethane foam.
 The quality of the foundation layer foam, which is used to distribute weight to the frame, also affects the service life of the mattress.